utexas-bwi/bwi_lab/bwi_local/README.rst

 bags
 ----

-Compress bag files for uploading to the main BWI server.
+Compress and upload bag files to the main BWI server.
+The bags are normally stored in ``~/.ros/bwi/bwi_logging`` for the current user.
 The compressed bags are stored in a subdirectory named ``compressed``, and the uncompressed files deleted.

 Usage
 '''''